DMGT-TECH/the-usher-server/README.md

 - Data Model
   - [X] Permissions assigned to personas via role assigment
   - [X] Permissions assigned directly to personas
-  - [X] Support for individual personas (identified by `sub` claim) to have multiple optional "user_contexts"
+  - [X] Support for individual personas (each identified by same `sub` claim) to have multiple optional "user_contexts"
 - API
+  - [X] OpenAPI 3 Spec for documentation
-  - [X] OpenAPI 3 Spec for documentation and implementation. (`oas-tools` routes endpoints to code, endpoints can be easily changed)
+  - [X] OpenAPI 3 Spec for implementation (`oas-tools` routes endpoints to code, endpoints can be easily renamed)
   - [X] App portal support endpoint (`/self/clients`) that returns all clients to which a persona has access (i.e., any permissions)
 - Security
   - [X] Identity providers must be whitelisted to be accepted by The Usher (token's `iss` claim)